Great Lakes - Early CW

 communications company, though broadcasting and the manufacturing of

-tubes and broadcast equipment soon over-shadowed the communications operations.
+tubes and broadcast equipment soon over-shadowed the communications

 According to George C. Oslin's book The Story of Telecommunications